AY2324S2-CS2103T-T17-4/tp/docs/DeveloperGuide.md

     1. Re-launch the app by double-clicking the jar file.<br>
        Expected: The most recent window size and location is retained.

+1. _{ more test cases …​ }_

 ### Deleting a person

 1. Deleting a person while all persons are being shown

-    1. Prerequisites: List all persons using the `list all` command.
+    1. Prerequisites: List all persons using the `list` command.
 Multiple persons in the list.

-    1. Test case: `delete 98765432`<br>
+    1. Test case: `delete 1`<br>
-       Expected: Contact with `phone` field = "98765432" is deleted from the list.
+       Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
        Timestamp in the status bar is updated.

-    1. Test case: `delete 00000000`<br>
+    1. Test case: `delete 0`<br>
        Expected: No person is deleted.
 Error details shown in the status message.
 Status bar remains the same.

     1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
        Expected: Similar to previous.

-### Saving data

-1. Dealing with missing/corrupted data files

-    1. _{explain how to simulate a missing/corrupted file, and the expected behavior}_